neptunelabs/fsi-quickzoom-samples/samples/flyout/README.md

 # Adding images & zoom to the website

-In order to display zoom with FSI QuickZoom, you only need to add the corresponding script you see in the **Required Scripts** section to to the head of your website:
+In order to display zoom with FSI QuickZoom, you only need to add the corresponding script you see in the **Required Scripts** section to the head of your website:

 ```html
 <script